Ev-ZHelak/capital_test/README.md

 python run_test.py
 ```

-3. Follow the on-screen instructions to start the quiz.
+3. Follow the on-screen instructions to start the test.

 ## Features